Our screeners provide feedback for every single film submitted. They will be giving you their honest, constructive, and thoughtful opinions.

 Our screening committee is very passionate about film and filmmaking.
 It usually shows at our meeting when we hash out who will be our official selections.
 Sometimes there’s “heated discussions,” tears, and laughter.
 We get very attached to these films.

-Once your DVDs arrive, they are distributed to our screeners for viewing.
+Once your film arrives, it is distributed to our screeners for viewing.
 Each film is scored by each screener on three criteria – story, cinematography, and acting.
 Once all the scores are received they are averaged out to one final number (the higher the score, the better).

 When choosing our official selections, this final score is very much taken into consideration.
 However, this does not mean that all higher scoring films will be able to be selected.
 Many times it depends on the film’s length or overall content (we can’t show all six high-scoring zombie movies we receive).
 And this is where our screeners duke it out and fight for their favorites.